Practical Tips for Potty Training

 When?
 Pick a couple of weeks when you’re staying close to home, and make sure you let everyone who looks after your child know your plans.

 Where?
-If possible, stay at home for the first full day.
+If possible, stay at home for the first full day or two.
 If you must go out, pack at least one change of clothes, plenty of wipes and disinfectant hand gel.

 How?
-In the beginning, ask your child about every 40 minutes if they need a wee.
+In the beginning, ask your child about every 40 minutes if they need to use the potty.
 If they do, put them on the potty and see how you go.

 Don’t make your child sit on the potty for more than a few minutes.
-If they want to get up even after not doing a wee, allow this and praise them for trying and for telling you they needed a wee.
+If they want to get up even after not doing anything, allow this and praise them for trying and for telling you they needed a wee.

 Do choose a new book or toy that your child only gets to read or play with when they're on the potty or toilet.
 It may encourage them to sit there for longer.
 If they don't go within a few minutes, let them run off to play and try again later.